Debt Relief Agencies

 The Bankruptcy Abuse Prevention and Consumer Protection Act of 2005 (BAPCPA), has added sections to regulate individuals, businesses or other organizations that assist a debtor in filing for bankruptcy or in prosecuting the case.
 The BAPCPA has defined the term debt relief agency as any person, business, or other organization who is compensated to help with a debtor's bankruptcy, and they must identify themselves as such.
 The 2 main types of debt relief agencies are bankruptcy petition preparers and lawyers.

-However, any individual or organization that simply helps the debtor with his debts, such as negotiating with his creditors, is not considered a debt relief agency, in spite of the name.
+However, any individual or organization that simply helps the debtor with his debts, such as negotiating with his creditors, is not considered a debt relief agency, despite the name.
 Probably a more descriptive name for what the law intended would be Bankruptcy Help Agency.
 Hence, nonprofit organizations or creditors of the debtor who assist in debt restructuring, or even authors of bankruptcy books are not considered debt relief agencies.

 So a debt relief agency is restricted to those who provide bankruptcy assistance to an assisted person.
 Bankruptcy assistance is defined in 101(4A) to cover a variety goods and services, such as advice, document proper preparation, or representation in connection with the bankruptcy case.
 Assisted person is defined by section 101(3) to mean any person whose debts are primarily consumer debts and with nonexempt property worth less than $150,000.